Skip to content

 def on_trace_start(self, trace: "Trace") -> None:

-"""Called when a trace is started.
+"""Called when a new trace begins execution.

 Args:

 trace: The trace that started.
+Contains workflow name and metadata.

 """